KajizukaTaichi/mystia/README.md

 ### Static typing
 Errors around type system are checked in compile time strictly.
 Inference is avaiable!
 ### Rust/ML-like syntax
-The syntax is inspired by Rust and OCaml. for example, definition using `let` statement.
+The syntax is inspired by Rust and OCaml. for example, definition is using `let` statement.
 ### Associate with JS
 You can use functions of abstracted WebAPI from Mystia.
 UI-framework adopts virtual DOM.